microsoft/azure-software-radio-hello-world/docs/stage2/hello_world_stage2.md

 **Note:** When creating the Event Hubs Namespace, set the **Pricing Tier** to **Standard** and set the **Throughput Units** to **1**.

 After you have completed this, your new Event Hub should be listed in the Resource Group you are using.
-You now need to get the Connection String for it so the flowgraph can send messages to the Event Hub.
+You now need to get the Connection String of the Event Hub instance (not the namespace) for it so the flowgraph can send messages to the Event Hub.
 Follow [these steps](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string) to get the Connection String and copy it to your clipboard.

 Now return to the GRC window and find the Event Hub Sink block in the far right side of the flowgraph.

 <center><img src="images/event-hub-sink-block.png"/></center>

 Double click it to bring up the properties for the block.
 Select **connection_string** for the Auth Method and paste in the Connection String in the appropriate field.
 Enter the name of the Event Hub instance you created (not the namespace) in the Event Hub Name field.
-Now run the flowgraph again.
+Now enable the Event Hub Sink block and run the flowgraph again.

  <center><img src="images/event-hub-sink-properties.png"/></center>

  If you go to the Azure Portal and navigate to your Event Hub instance, you should start to see the graphs show that messages are being received from the flowgraph, note that it may take a minute to update.
+If you dont see messages arrive then re-run the flowgraph and refresh the page.

  <center><img src="images/event-hub-graphs.png"/></center>